 How do I use Library Course Reserves?

-The library can put books on reserve for your students to use in your courses.
+The KSU Library System can put books on reserve for your students to use in your courses.
 You can read about course reserves and contact the library at the following link:

 How do I get a University ID or a parking permit?